 Most of the decisions you will make today aren’t explicitly addressed in the Bible.
 Questions like, should I eat out today?
 What should I wear?
 Should I respond to this instance of my child’s sin with correction or forbearance?
 Should I shop today or tomorrow?
 Should I check my email again?

 The Bible doesn’t even give specific guidance on huge, life-shaping decisions like should I marry this person?
-Should I give more or save for retirement?
-Should we adopt…Continue Reading
+Should…Continue Reading

 Judas Was the Treasurer?